This post is sponsored by Piccolina

 Books On Women Leaders Around the World

 We learned about Malala for a family book club a couple years ago and it was meaningful and special.
 I love that she’s relatable but still inspirational – exactly the kind of woman I hope my kids learn about and from.
-This gorgeous nonfiction book is perfect to encourage other young leaders.
+This gorgeous nonfiction book about a woman leader is perfect to encourage other young leaders.

 Ruth Bader Ginsburg